gxercavins/dataflow-samples/when-are-pubsub-messages-acked/README.md

 Messages will be considered committed, and therefore ACKed, after the first FUSED step.
 This will depend on how the actual pipeline execution graph is constructed as, due to optimization, different steps can be fused together and executed sequentially in the same worker as explained [here](https://cloud.google.com/dataflow/service/dataflow-service-desc#fusion-optimization).

 In this example we'll play with two pipelines.
-The first one will read from Pub/Sub and write to Pub/Sub and will consist of a single fused step.
+The first one will read from Pub/Sub and write to Pub/Sub, consisting of a single fused step.
 Messages that are not written to the sink will NOT be ACKed and remain in the subscription backlog.
-For the second one, we'll read once more from Pub/Sub but write to BigQuery this time.
-This pipeline will consist of different fused steps so it is possible that messagesnot successfully inserted into the destination table are already committed/ACKed.
-We'll also explore how to prevent data loss in those situations by updating the job.
+For the second one, we'll read once more from Pub/Sub but write to BigQuery instead.
+This pipeline will consist of different fused steps so there can be messages not successfully inserted into the destination table which are already committed/ACKed.
+We'll also explore how to prevent data loss in those situations.

 ## Before you start